zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 2. Find or add the property with the value `components.gateway.apiml.security.personalAccessToken.enabled: true`.
 3. Restart Zowe.

-## API Mediation Layer as a standalone component

-You can start the API Mediation Layer independently of other Zowe components.
-By default, the Gateway, Zowe System Services, and Virtual Desktop start when Zowe runs.
-To limit consumed resources when the Virtual Desktop or Zowe System Services are not required, it is possible to specify which components start in the context of Zowe.
-No change is required during the installation process to support this setup.

-Once Zowe is installed, use the following procedure to limit which components start.

-**Follow these steps:**

-1. Open the file `zowe.yaml`.
-2. Find or add the property `components.*.enabled` and set this property to `false` for all components that should not be started.
-3. Restart `Zowe&trade`.

 ## SAF Resource Checking

 The API ML can check for the authorization of the user on certain endpoints.
 Access to a SAF resource is checked with ESM.